JiahaoYao/jiahaoyao.github.io/_pages/about.md

 I am a fourth year Ph.D. candidate in Applied Mathematics in UC Berkeley, advised by [Lin Lin](https://math.berkeley.edu/~linlin/).
 I did my undergrad in the Department of Mathematics, Peking University.

 My research is centered on scientific mathine learning, with various applications on quantum control, reinforcement learning and deep unsupervised learning.
-Recently, I am interested in the following topics:

 **Email**: jiahao [at] math [dot] berkeley [dot] edu